Joecode22/prework-study-guide/README.md

 ## Credits

-GitHub Co-Pilot generated some of the bullet points listed in each study topic
+I was experimenting with GitHub Co-Pilot and it generated some of the bullet points listed in each study topic

 ## License